Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 We could change our `validate_book` code to lowercase the result of `cls.__name__` so our tests pass again, but in this case we're going to choose to update our tests and keep the new capitalization; either choice is valid for `hello_books`.
 In the industry, and generally when working with other people, we would consult with folks who are invested in the project before changing user-facing messages.
 Once we've gone through and updated the expected messages for our failing tests, we should see everything passing again.

-#### Final Touches: Update Function and Variable Names
+#### Incremental Changes: Update Function and Variable Names

 We're nearing the end of our refactor!
 All the practical changes have been made for `validate_book` to use a class reference in place of hard coding `Book`, but the purpose of our function no longer matches the naming.
 Furthermore, our variable names and the `book_id` parameter don't accurately reflect what they hold.

-Let's do one more cycle of tests followed by code changes to make our code easier to read and understand.
+Let's do another cycle of tests followed by code changes to make our code easier to read and understand.
 We'll start out by updating our `validate_book` tests to fail by changing both the test names and our invocation of the function to use the new name `validate_model`.
-Try out making those updates, then check out our updated tests below when you're ready.
+Try out making those updates, then check out our updated tests below when ready.

 <details>
    <summary>Updated <code>validate_model</code> tests example</summary>